dominodatalab/terraform-gcp-gke/README.md

 | <a name="output_static_ip"></a> [static\_ip](#output\_static\_ip) | The external (public) static IPv4 for the Domino UI |
 | <a name="output_uuid"></a> [uuid](#output\_uuid) | Cluster UUID |
 <!-- END OF PRE-COMMIT-TERRAFORM DOCS HOOK -->

+# ddlcloud\_generator\_gke

+This is a python module for defining interactions with Domino's `ddlcloud` provisioning tool.
+This tool is currently unreleased.